vswapna3202/lm-code-testing-react-components-aliens/activities/activity_3.md

 👉 Code a simple version of the form that stores each entered value in state

-😡 If you get frustrated, there are some extra [Activity 3 Hints](./activity_3_hints.md) to help you build the basic form
+😡 Don't forget to check out the extra [Activity 3 Hints](./activity_3_hints.md) to help you build the form.

 ## Step 2 - Add a submit button